Willian-Girao/locally_sensitive_dmsp/sensitive_dmsp_solver/results/README.md

 ## Messages Exchanged

-The outcome for the messaging too follows the expected behavior, considering the structure of the shapes.
+The outcome for the messaging too follows the expected behavior, specially when considering the methods employing the shapes and how their construction correlates.

 instance  | Greedy | Convex-hull | <span>&#x3B1;</span>-shape
 --------------- | --------------- | ---------------| ---------------